-At best, it could be considered an open letter to wives to understand better the heart of their spouses or for men who struggle in this area, to read the article and nod their head in agreement, because I know they are out there.
+At best, it could be considered an open letter to wives to understand better the heart of their spouses, or for men who struggle in this area, to read the article and nod their head in agreement, because I know they are out there.
 (I suppose I shouldn’t put it into specific categories, since women struggle with porn too!)

 If you are a card-carrying, full-fledged, redeemed by the shed blood of Jesus, forgiven Christian then you know what I know.
 There are no excuses.
 The pop para-therapeutic, Christian, kinda-counselors out there want to put a face on your problem.
-They want to say, “the reason you haven’t overcome is because you think of one or all of these excuses:
+They want to say, “the reason you haven’t overcome is because you think one, or all of these excuses:

 I’m not hurting anyone.

 It’s not really cheating.